timsjpark/ruby_koans_timsjpark/Notes.md

 * Double-quoted strings will interpret escape characters.

 * Strings all have a unique object ID, like everything else in Ruby.

+### Symbols

+* Symbols are internal objects whose object ID remains the same, even when it is assigned to different variables.

+* Method names get internally stored as symbols.

+* Symbols can be made from strings and will retain the same object ID.
+However, if you convert a symbol to a string, the object ID will change.

+* You can use interpolation to create symbols.

+* Because symbols are not strings, you can't use interesting string methods on symbols, such as `.reverse.` or the `+` method.